Women and Law Program and If-When-How Collaboration

 New Reproductive Justice Lawyering CLE Webinar Series

-The Women and the Law Program (WILP) and Law Students for Reproductive Justice (LSRJ) have created a brand new “Reproductive Justice Lawyering Webinar Series.”
-Part of the ongoing collaboration between the Women and Law Program and LSRJ, the purpose of this series is to allow practicing attorneys to engage with the legal implications of current reproductive justice issues while fulfilling their Continuing Legal Education requirements.
+The Women and the Law Program (WLP) and If-When-How have created a brand new “Reproductive Justice Lawyering Webinar Series.”
+Part of our ongoing collaboration, the purpose of this series is to allow practicing attorneys to engage with the legal implications of current reproductive justice issues while fulfilling their Continuing Legal Education (CLE) requirements.
 We know that attorneys across the country are interested in these issues, yet may not practice specifically in this area of the law.
 By offering this webinar series, we hope to give attorneys the opportunity to learn about emerging issues and to facilitate a sense of community for those attorneys in more isolated areas.